Police: No injuries as gunfire exchanged in Colorado Walmart

 The names of the woman and man weren’t immediately released.
 A motive had not yet been determined.

-Video by KUSA showed a large police presence surrounding the Walmart.
-Yellow tape blocked entrances, and armed officers walked the roof of the shopping center and questioned people on sidewalks
+Video by KUSA-TV showed a large police presence surrounding the Walmart.
+Yellow tape blocked entrances, and armed officers walked the roof of the shopping center and questioned people on sidewalks.